 , the average tuition for private schools

-in the United States during the 2008-2009 school years was $10,841.
-The average cost for a boarding school during that same year was $23,448.
-Schools affiliated with the National Association of Independent Schools charged even more.
+in the United States during the 2016-2017 school years was $19,310.
+The average cost for a boarding school during that same year was $35,118.
+Schools affiliated with the National Association of Independent Schools

 In addition, private schools get additional funding through private donations.
-In many cases, this could mean parents of students at the schools may have to invest time and money on fundraising events for the school throughout the year.
-While public schools also participate in fund raisers, the bulk of their funding still comes through federal, state and local government sources.
+In many cases, this could mean parents of students at the schools may have to invest time and money in fundraising events for the school throughout the year.
+While public schools also participate in fundraisers, the bulk of their funding still comes from federal, state and local government sources.

 Public schools provide access to an education for every child in a community.
 The Huffington Post

 notes that by law, public schools cannot turn students away based on academic performance, income level or disability.
 This ensures that every student in a neighborhood has the same educational opportunities as the neighbors down the street, regardless of their current personal or financial situation.
 Since education is frequently seen as the great equalizer for society, the availability of education for all is a key benefit these institutions offer.

 Because public schools admit all children in the community, those that attend the schools are more likely to be in classrooms with other children that don’t think, act or look exactly like them.
 Students are more apt to be exposed to students from different cultures or income levels.
 They may learn to work with other students with mental and physical disabilities.
 The diversity of the student body can be an important learning experience in itself for all of the children that attend a particular school.

 According to the website for New York Schools

 , funding for schools is often dependent on the number of students in a school, with consideration for smaller, more manageable classroom sizes.
 Typically, class sizes in public schools tend to remain smaller in the early years, from kindergarten through about third grade.
 At that point, classes may gradually grow in accordance to the students’ age and ability to work independently.

 Here is another video discussing the advantages of public education.